Offered Two Days

 - Yard Work with Placeboards: This is for dogs and handlers who are just starting upland or retriever work, or who want help taking their dogs to a higher level.
-The session will cover Jordan Horak’s approach to foundation-building in the yard.
+The session will cover Jordan Horak’s approach to foundation-building in the yard as well as placeboard techniques used by Gary Breitbarth and Ian Openshaw.
 We will use placeboards, speed leads and no leads to teach basic upland and retrieving commands, e.g., place, casting-off, quartering, hand signals, steadiness, and whistle commands (hup, turn, draw-in and recall).

 - Ask Me Anything: In addition to conversation that happens as part of the training activities, trainers will be available to sit down in small groups and just answer questions, including how to get started with hunt tests, good places to train, how to find training groups, what equipment you need, good places to buy supplies, how to get more involved with MSDA, or any other relevant topic.
 Just join the group and ask!

-The trainers for the weekend are: John Bruggerman (Sunday only), Betsy Harringer, Ken Harringer, Steve Roth, Brian Schmidt (Sunday only), and Steve Surprenant.
+The trainers for the weekend are: John Bruggeman (Sunday only), Ken Harringer, Steve Roth, Brian Schmidt (Sunday only), and Steve Surprenant.
 John is a professional trainer of sporting dogs and is experienced with many breeds.
-Betsy and Ken are obedience instructors at the Capital Dog Training Club and have three sporting dogs of their own.
+Ken is an obedience instructor at the Capital Dog Training Club and has three sporting dogs of his own.
 All our esteemed faculty members have trained dogs to advanced levels (e.g., Master Hunter), and all are volunteering their time and expertise.

 Your dog should be wearing a buckle collar and have you on a short (max 6’) lead.
 E-collars are welcome but not required.
 Bring your training whistle and favorite retrieving toys or bumpers, if you have them.
 Definitely bring plenty of water for your dog and some tasty doggy treats.